 Military Heritage Magazine & Warfare History Network

 Chronicling the initial Roman battles against the Cimbri and Teutones, from the origin of these tribes up to the beginning of the gigantic battle of Arausio in 105 BC.

 Who were the Cimbri and Teutones?

-In 113 BC the Cimbri and Teutones marched into the limelight of recorded history when they appeared on the Roman Balkan frontier.
+In 113 BC the Cimbri and Teutones marched into Roman history when they appeared on the Balkan frontier.
 Clad in primitive hides and furs and rumored to be eaters of raw flesh, the tall, blond, and blue-eyed people appeared to the Romans as a race of savage giants.
 In lumbering wagons, literally huts on wheels, they traveled with their entire families alongside herds of livestock.

 The Cimbri and Teutones’ origin mystified the Romans who in those days knew little of the realms and peoples of northern Gaul and Germany.
 Most claimed that they were Germans; some thought they were Celts.
 Others pondered if they were Galloscythians, a mix of the Gauls and the Scythian peoples of the eastern steppes, or the Cimmerians of Greek legend who lived in eternal darkness at the world’s edge.

 Modern scholars generally believe that the Cimbri and Teutones were Germans.
 This Germanic argument is based on the location of the Cimbri and Teutones’ homelands in northern Denmark, which were within the Germanic and outside of the Celtic domains.
 Nevertheless, the names of their chieftains are Celtic, which leads some modern historians to maintain that the Cimbri and Teutones were Celts.